Getting Hired With an Arrest or Conviction Record

 Legal Protections for Applicants

-There are two federal laws that provide some protections for employees and applicants: The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.
+Two federal laws provide some protections for employees and applicants: The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.
 In addition, your state may regulate how employers can use criminal records in hiring.

 Fair Credit Reporting Act